hbedle-subsurface/single-trace/README.md

 To cite: H. Bedle, *How Single-Trace Attributes Actually Work*, University of Oklahoma.
 SSRN: [article link to follow]

-A module is a single self-contained HTML file.
-It can be downloaded, emailed, or opened from a memory stick with no network at all and it will still work, which matters in a classroom with unreliable wifi.

 ## What this is not

 This is not attribute software.
 The algorithms are implemented as the literature